-- Robust financial position: ART continues to adopt a cautious approach to new investment and has conserved cash as a result of the uncertainty that characterised the past year; this has placed the Company on a robust financial footing making it well positioned to take advantage of new investment opportunities. - Investment targets: the Company is currently focussed on selectively increasing its loan portfolio and opportunistically extending its wider investment strategy to target investments offering inflation protection via index linked income adjustments and investments that have potential for capital gains. - H2O Madrid: signing of a lease with anchor retailer Primark for a new 3,000 square metre store as part of a mall reconfiguration.
+- Robust financial position: ART remains on a robust financial footing and is well positioned to take advantage of new investment opportunities. - Investment targets: the Company is currently focussed on selectively increasing its loan portfolio and opportunistically extending its wider investment strategy to target investments offering inflation protection via index linked income adjustments and investments that have potential for capital gains. - H2O Madrid: sale of the shopping centre investment completed post year end. - Diversified portfolio of secured senior and secured mezzanine loan investments: as at 31 March 2024, the size of ART's drawn secured loan portfolio was £46.4 million, representing 39.1% of the investment portfolio.

-- Diversified portfolio of secured senior and secured mezzanine loan investments: as at 31 March 2023, the size of ART's drawn secured loan portfolio was £55.4 million, representing 44.5% of the investment portfolio. - The senior portfolio has an average Loan to Value ('LTV') of 63.5% based on loan commitments (with mezzanine loans having an LTV range of between 48.8% and 78.6% whilst the highest approved senior loan LTV is 72.9%). - Loan commitments: including existing loans at the balance sheet date and loans committed post period end, ART's current total committed but undrawn loan commitments amount to £9.4 million. - Cash management: during the period the Company invested £14 million in short term UK Treasury Bonds (Gilts) and UK Treasury Bills to enhance returns on its liquid holdings.
+- The senior portfolio has an average Loan to Value ('LTV') of 62.5% based on loan commitments (with mezzanine loans having an LTV range of between 49.8% and 68.0% whilst the highest approved senior loan LTV is 64.1%). - Loan commitments: including existing loans at the balance sheet date and loans committed post period end, ART's current total committed but undrawn loan commitments amount to £1.0 million. - Cash management: during the year the Company invested £19.5 million in short term UK Treasury Bonds (Gilts) and £10.0 million in the Morgan Stanley Sterling Liquidity Fund to enhance returns on its liquid holdings.
+Post year end, ART invested a further £16.5 million in Gilts and short term UK Treasury Bills.